NorthernMagic/Ptera-Web-Guides/README.md

 # Ptera Web Guides README

-This github was made by me (Magic) so the guides can all be centralized.
+This GitHub repo was made by me (Magic) so the guides can all be centralized.
 You are getting the latest versions of these guides, freshly right off the trunk.
-Feel free to propose any changes to the guides if you like by committing!
-Anyone can! ♥

 The `Contributor` branch is for people to propose changes to.